jdolny/Docs/docs/index.md

 ## Server Requirements (Toems)
 ### Hardware
 - **CPU** requirements align with the requirements of the OS
-- **Solid State Disks** are recommended by not required, storage capacity should align with the OS requirements plus enough to store the applications that will be deployed.
+- **Solid State Disks** are recommended by not required, storage capacity should align with the OS requirements plus enough to store the applications and images that will be deployed.
 - **Memory** is the most difficult requirement to assess.
 It depends on many factors, such as how many Servers will be used to distribute the load, if the database is local or remote, the amount of endpoints within the organization, and the number of policies defined in Theopenem.
 8GB is typically enough with 16GB (possibly more) of memory being the recommended number.

 ### Software
 The following operating systems are supported:

+- **Windows 10 Pro - See below for limitation**
 - **Server 2012R2**
 - **Server 2016**
 - **Server 2019**

+!!! danger "Windows 10 only supports 20 concurrent TCP/IP connections.
+It is not recommened to use Windows 10 for medium / large organizations."

 !!! info "Note"
 	Toems requires a 64-bit Windows Server OS with .NET Framework 4.6 or newer installed.